Last Modified: March 22, 2022

 We may gather information about your general Internet use by using a cookie.
 Where used, these cookies are downloaded to your computer and stored on the computer’s hard drive.
 Such information will not identify you personally.
 It is statistical data.
 This statistical data does not identify any personal details whatsoever.

 A web beacon is a small piece of software code on a web page or email that is programmed to collect non-personally identifiable information about your use of a given website or newsletter, e.g., whether you opened the email.
-Web beacons or similar technologies may be used for a number of purposes, including to count visitors to the NCTA Digital Assets, to monitor how users navigate the NCTA Digital Assets, to count how many emails from NCTA were actually opened, to count how many particular articles or links were actually viewed, or to advertise NCTA events and initiatives to you on our partner websites.
-We do not use web beacons to deliver advertising of any third-party.
-To learn more about the use of this information or to opt out of our potential use of web beacons for NCTA events and initiatives, please visit the Network Advertising Initiative by clicking http://www.networkadvertising.org/managing/opt_out.asp.
+Web beacons or similar technologies may be used for a number of purposes, including to count visitors to the NCTA Digital Assets, to monitor how users navigate the NCTA Digital Assets, to count how many emails from NCTA were actually opened, to count how many particular articles or links were actually viewed, or to advertise NCTA events and initiatives to you on our partner or third-party websites.
+To learn more about the use of this information or to opt out of our potential use of web beacons for NCTA events and initiatives, please visit the OptOut.AboutAds.info.

 How Do We Use Your Personal Information?

 We use the personal information that we collect from you to provide our services to you.
-In addition to this we may use the personal information for one or more of the following purposes:
+In addition we may use the personal information for one or more of the following purposes:

 - To communicate with you, respond to your inquiries and process any of your requests for emails, newsletters or other information, including verifying that your email address is active and valid.